SanderRonde/phpstan-vscode/README.md

 -   `phpstan.projectTimeout` - timeout for checking the entire project after which the PHPStan process is killed in ms (defaults to 60000ms)
 -   `phpstan.suppressTimeoutMessage` - whether to disable the error message when the check times out (defaults to `false`)
 -   `phpstan.paths` - path mapping that allows for rewriting paths.
 Can be useful when developing inside a docker container or over SSH.
 Unset by default.
+-   `phpstan.ignoreErrors` - Strings to ignore in error messages.
+If you find the PHPStan process erroring often because of a warning that can be ignored, paste the warning in here and it'll be ignored in the future.

 ### Customization